oridr/reactReduxDemo/README.md

-A demo created using react, redux and less
+A demo created using React, Redux, ES6, webpack and LESS Tested only on Chrome